aikopras/Lift_Vitrine/README.md

 ## Hardware, using dedicated Lift decoder boards ##
 Although my original plan was to use the hardware as described above, my plans changed after I discovered how cheap it was to order assembled boards in China; for five boards I paid (in 2019) 75 Euro in total.
-Due to current (=2022) chip shortages (especially the 328 and 2560 processors), current costs are much higher, however.
-Hopefully prices go back to normal somewhere in 2023 or 2024.
+Recently, component prices went up dramatically and now, september 2023, the costst for these five boards are something between 125 and 150 Euro.
+Especially the 2560 processor is, with 12$, still quite expensive.
+Companies like Mouser offer them for roughly 1/2 of the price, however, so lowering the costs might be possible using JLCPCB's option to use Global Sourced Parts.
+An alternative might be to replace the ATMega 2560 with one of the newer Mocrochip AVRs, such as an DxCore processor.
+In my new designs I use AVR32DA48 processors, which costs (again using Global Sourced Parts) around 2,5$.
+That would require a board and software redesign, however.

+In September 2023 I noticed that the MP1584 Step-Down Converter is no longer recommended for new designs, and should be replaced by another component.
+That should be relatively simple; on my newer boards I'm already using the TPS54331DR.

 The software has been optimised for the boards shown above.
 These boards can be copied from the [oshwlab](https://oshwlab.com/aikopras/support-lift-controller) and modified where needed.
 Board production and component assembly has been done by JLCPCB.
 For mounting the TMC 2209 stepper drivers, an [additional PCB](https://oshwlab.com/aikopras/tmc2209-driver-board) has been developed.
 The Hall sensor,  IR-LED and sensor boards are standard boards that can easily be bought online.
 ![Hardware-EasyEda](Hardware_Easyeda.png)